 NOTE 4: Applicable to bands defined within the frequency spectrum range of 37 – 52.6 GHz.

-NOTE 5: Applicable in case the BS channel bandwidth of the NR carrier transmitted at the other edge of the gap is 50 or 100 MHz.
+NOTE 5: Applicable in case the IAB DU channel bandwidth of the NR carrier transmitted at the other edge of the gap is 50 or 100 MHz.

-NOTE 6: Applicable in case the BS channel bandwidth of the NR carrier transmitted at the other edge of the gap is 200 or 400 MHz.
+NOTE 6: Applicable in case the IAB DU channel bandwidth of the NR carrier transmitted at the other edge of the gap is 200 or 400 MHz.